vbaconnet-ledger/developer-portal/_docs/transport/react-native-android-hid.md

 ```javascript
 global.Buffer = require("buffer").Buffer;
 ```
-Then import the polyfill in "index.js" like below:
+Then import the "polyfill.js" in "index.js" like below:

 #### index.js
 ```javascript